Insights, case studies and more. Challenge yourself to deepen your expertise with this collection of advanced courses on Pharmacology topics.

 Psychiatric and Substance Use Disorders: Clinical Challenges and Psychopharmacology

 This course is designed for both staff nurses, as well as advanced practice nurses (APNs).
 Staff nurses, including those working in medical areas, will see patients diagnosed with psychiatric disorders.
 Due to medical and psychiatric comorbidities, these patients have complex prescription medication regimens.
 For APNs, this course will support and enhance your knowledge of diagnosing psychiatric disorders and increase your confidence for prescribing psychotropic medications to adult patients.
 In addition, the course addresses challenging clinical situations and strategies for appropriate interventions.
 Case studies, based on real patients are presented throughout, with recommended treatment and management strategies.

-Safe and Effective Opioid Prescribing for Illinois Advanced Practice Nurses
+Scope and Ethics of Prescribing Controlled Substances for Advanced Practice Nurses

 Shingles Disease Process and Vaccination

 Herpes zoster, commonly known as shingles, affects approximately one out of every three Americans in their lifetime, resulting in an estimated one million cases in the United States each year.
 This disease can cause serious complications and adversely affect quality of life.
 It is imperative that nurses have an in-depth knowledge of shingles and available immunization options.
 This course provides information about the pathophysiology of shingles and the benefits and risks of vaccination.

 Substance Use Disorder in Nursing: Identification, Reporting, and Support